Live from Lockdown: Reimagining Guerra de los Mundos

 Framing the Panic

 What I appreciated most was the opportunity to start from zero.
 We reblocked every scene and reimagined the pacing with framing in mind.
 During rehearsals we simulated camera movements to shape the layout and structure making sure the viewer could geographically understand the set and get hooked on the action.
-It became less about showing everything, and more about deciding exactly what to show—and when.
+It became less about showing everything, and more about understanding the room and the interconnected hallways of the brodcast station.

 A Time Machine Made Out of Adrenaline

 The truth is, War of the Worlds was never just about aliens.
 It’s about panic.
 Misinformation.
 The terrifying speed of media when we stop questioning what we hear.
 It’s about now.
+And bringing it to life - twice, in two completely different ways - was a lesson in how history ever repeats itself and helps us understand the forever changing climate.

 Our principal cast, before the cameras went live.